Skip to main content

 requests:

-storage: 10Gi # How much scratch space each runner will have by default
+storage: 10Gi # How much scratch space each runner has by default

 storageClassName: shared-vast